Chronic Tension Type Headache

 New daily persistent headaches occur in those with no history of headaches and come on abruptly and suddenly.
 The pain is constant in nature within the first three days from the start of the first headache.

-New daily persistent headaches normally presents with pain bilaterally to both sides of the head with a mild to moderate pain intensity, similar to chronic daily tension headache.
+New daily persistent headaches normally present with pain bilaterally to both sides of the head with a mild to moderate pain intensity, similar to chronic daily tension headache.
 The pain is a pressing type pain with a tightening sensation as opposed to pulsating pain.

-Chronic Migraine
+Chronic Migraine Headache

 Chronic migraine is categorised as those who suffer from a history of episodic migraines.
 Usually, their migraines have worsened over time and have now become chronic in nature due to being left untreated.

 The pain can switch from left to right during the same attack or during but is usually unilaterally on one side of the head.
-The pain is usually felt as pulsating and throbbing sensation and is usually moderate to severe in severity.
+The pain is usually felt as a pulsating and throbbing sensation and is usually moderate to severe in severity.

 Hemicrania Continua